 The following is a list of organizations that offer professional learning and development opportunities for individuals working in Early Learning and Care.
-This page is for information only.
+This page is for information only - listings are not endorsements.

 In the SECD online professional development (PD) workshops, participants access multimedia content and “meet” each other in online discussion groups, over the course of two to three weeks.
 During the workshop period, participants choose the times and locations most suitable for them to work through the engaging, interactive material and complete the weekly tasks.

 Events encompass all upcoming Professional Learning opportunities.
 Mainly, the learning experiences offered are brought to you by the Strive Professional Learning Committee and align with How Does Learning Happen?, Ontario’s Pedagogy for the Early Years, as well as the College of Early Childhood Educators requirement for Continuous Professional Learning.

 Strong Minds Strong Kids, Psychology Canada is a new brand from The Psychology Foundation of Canada.
 We have renewed and deepened our commitment to promoting the mental well-being of children and youth in Canada.
 We are dedicated to nurturing resilience in kids with the use of psychological science so they can manage, learn, and grow from the many challenges in life.

 Digital Training programs are research-based and built on an experiential learning approach.
 They aim to help educators (and caregivers) create teachable moments to introduce stress management strategies and build emotional resiliency.